 - Jennerbanh-Top station to Feuerpalfen to Obersee (end in Salet)

-Suppose you plan to see two more scenic spots in Berchtesgaden when you visit Feuerpalfen.
-In that case, I suggest that you continue the hike/trail to Obersee.
-Here are two sample routes I made from Komoot to give you an idea of what the routes would look like:
+Suppose you want to see two more scenic spots near Feuerpalfen.
+I suggest you continue hiking to Obersee.
+Below are two sample hiking routes from Komoot.
+They show what the routes to Obersee could look like.

-Note: Please click the square button on top of the plus and minus sign to view the whole route.
+Note: To see the full routes, click the square button above the plus and minus signs.

 From Jenner Mittel Station to Feuerpalfen (roundtrip):